slipstream/SlipStreamDocumentation/docs/administrator_guide/prerequisites.rst

 Prerequisities
 ==============

-The SlipStream server has a standard, n-tier web application
-architecture: the application runs within a Java web application container and stores data within an SQL database.
-Consequently, many administrators will be familiar with its configuration needs and modest resource requirements.
+SlipStream is migrating towards a micro-server architecture and has a number of individual services that work together.
+The front-end services are stateless and store server state in persistent databases (currently Elasticsearch and HSQLDB are used).
+Many administrators are familiar with this type of architecture and will be comfortable running the necessary services and databases.

 Software Requirements
 ---------------------